 For Study Abroad Programs, students who have completed 24 credit hours, (transfer students note: at least 12 hours must have been completed through Concordia Texas prior to travel), maintain a 2.0 cumulative GPA, and are in good academic, behavioral and financial standing with the University are eligible to participate in an off-campus study program.
-All students seeking to participate in an off-campus study program must first meet with their Student Academic Planner and complete an Off-Campus-Study Enrollment Packet.
+All students seeking to participate in an off-campus study program.
+All students seeking to participate in an off-campus study program.
+All students Planner and complete an Off-Campus-Study Enrollment Packet.
 The packet must be completed by April 1, for summer or fall travel, and October 1, for spring travel.
 This deadline is independent of any application requirements established by the program/provider.